rendall/icebreakers/QUESTIONS.md

   * What was your first ever job?
   * What was your least favorite food as a child?
 Why did you dislike it?
   * What were some of your favorite activities as a kid?
   * What would you do if you came home and found a penguin in your freezer?
-  * What would you do if you came home and found a penguin in your freezer?
   * What's a TV show you recommend to everyone?
   * What's one of your earliest memories?